What is Cost Behavior Analysis?

-In the content above, we examined two methods of analyzing linear relationships.
+In the content above, we examined two methods of analyzing cost behaviors.
 However, many companies often examine the relationship between multiple independent variables and a single dependent variable.

 Frequently, companies may also conduct analyses on each variable and then do the combined analysis to further examine the effects of each independent variable on the dependent variable.
 The general takeaway is that there are many different ways of analyzing cost behavior data within a company and it is up to management to decide how in-depth they intend to take the analysis.

-This has been an introductory guide to cost behavior analysis.
-To keep learning and advancing your career, please see the additional resources below:
+Thank you for reading CFI’s guide to Cost Behavior Analysis.
+To keep learning and advancing your career, please see the additional CFI resources below: